JOB TITLE: HVAC MECHANIC

 High school diploma supplemented by vocational training in HVAC, refrigeration, electrical, and associated trades, and a minimum of five years of experience in same; or any equivalent combination of training and experience which provides the required knowledge, skills and abilities.
 Must maintain universal CFC certification required by the EPA.Possession of a valid driver's license issued by the state of South Carolina.

 TO PERFORM ESSENTIAL JOB FUNCTIONS

-Data Conception: Requires the ability to compare and or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things.
+Data Conception: Requires the ability to compare and/or judge the readily observable, functional, structural or composite characteristics (whether similar or divergent from obvious standards) of data, people or things.

-Interpersonal Communication: Requires the ability of speaking and/or signaling people to convey or exchange information.
-Includes the giving of assignments and instructions to inmates.
-Includes the receiving of information and instructions from supervisor.
+Interpersonal Communication: Requires the ability to speak and/or signal people to convey or exchange information.
+Includes receiving instructions, assignments or directions from superiors.

-Numerical Aptitude: Requires the ability to utilize mathematical formulas; add and subtract totals; multiply and divide; and determine time and weight.
+Numerical Aptitude: Requires the ability to utilize simple mathematical formulas; to add and subtract; multiply and divide; utilize decimals and percentages.

 Form/Spatial Aptitude: Requires the ability to inspect items for proper length, width and shape.

 Motor Coordination: Requires the ability to coordinate hands and eyes rapidly and accurately in using hand tools.

 Manual Dexterity: Requires the ability to handle a variety of items such as hand tools.
 Must have minimal levels of eye/hand/foot coordination.